All types of nbn™ broadband access network connections that utilise a physical line running to the premises are considered Fixed Line connections.

 You will receive a call a few days before your installation appointment to confirm that all the requirements are ready – and to make sure that there will not be any access restrictions at the site on the day.

-On the day of installation an nbn™ technician will visit your premises to complete the following tasks:
+On the day of installation of your Hybrid Fibre Coaxial (HFC) connection, an nbn™ technician will visit your premises to complete the following tasks:

 Determine and discuss with you the location(s) to mount/install nbn™ supplied equipment.